mikhailtheprogramma/safeheap/README.md

 SPDX-License-Identifier: GPL-3.0 WITH bison-exception
 <br>Copyright © 2024 Mikhailuwu

+Under the GNU General Public License version 3 (GPL-3.0), the software is provided "as is," without any warranty or guarantee of any kind.
+The authors or copyright holders are not liable for any damages or issues that arise from using, modifying, or distributing the software.
+Use the software at your own risk.

 ## Purpose
 This readme does NOT document the library functions and types.
 For usage documentation, please check the doc/safeheap-documentation.pdf file.